crossplane/crossplane/design/design-doc-terraform-code-generation.md

 | Calls to API | call `create/update/delete/read` funcs | call `create/update/delete/read` funcs | `terraform apply/destroy` |
 | Connection Details | iterate over `create` result | iterate over `create` result | `sensitive_attributes` in tfstate |

+> Note that even if we import provider code, we need to work with `cty` format
+> because the input provider functions expect is of type [`schema.ResourceData`][resource-data],
+> which can be generated only if you have [`terraform.InstanceState`][instance-state]
+> because all of its fields are internal.
+While state can be constructed, due to
+> its structure of [how it stores][instance-state-map] key/values, using `cty`
+> empowered with the schema of the resource would be the best choice.

 > "leaking" in this context means that there are resource-specific details we can't
 > generate.